datagrok-ai/public/help/develop/admin/docker-compose.md

    in Administrator mode (this is a [known issue](https://github.com/docker/compose/issues/4531) of Docker on some computers).
 3. Once the server is up and running, the Login page should be available at [http://localhost:8080](http://localhost:8080).
-For a quick setup, login to Datagrok using a username `admin` and a password `admin`.
+For a quick setup, login to Datagrok using the username `admin` and the password `admin`.
 4. After Datagrok the first time deployment, you can shut it down using the command:

    ```shell